Jul 4, 2024

 NOTES

-Funders interested in supporting the Rapid Evaluation Framework should contact the Director of the CMIP International Project Office, Eleanor O’Rourke.
+Funders interested in financially supporting the Rapid Evaluation Framework should contact the Director of the CMIP International Project Office, Eleanor O’Rourke.
 Contact details are available at: https://wcrp-cmip.org/cmip-governance/project-office/

 More on the subject